HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image109.png)

+> !Note
+>
-Note: the warning prompt will be given when the character set and collations is specified, because setting the node-level character set and collations is actually invalid for the compute node and it is recognized according to the default configuration of the data source itself.
+> The warning prompt will be given when the character set and collations is specified, because setting the node-level character set and collations is actually invalid for the compute node and it is recognized according to the default configuration of the data source itself.

 #### DROP statement